lsnape/mrs-clojure/README.md

 An example project of what a new MixRadio template might look like.

-## Rationale

-MixRadio template gives us a lot of things for free that other templates out there don't: low-level web server instrumentation, logging and graphite bootstrapping, basic resources needed for internal deployment, build and release configuration.
-Feature wise it's not bad at all, but times have moved on and there are performance and workflow improvements to be made.

 ### Reloadable workflow
 In particular, the ability to start and stop the web server and flush application state (caches etc.) without restarting the REPL is a big productivity win.